Does Generation Require Memorization? Creative Diffusion Models using Ambient Diffusion: Introduction

 \paragraph{Our contributions:}

 \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item {We propose a simple framework to train diffusion models that achieve reduced memorization and high-quality sample generation even when trained on limited data.} \item We experimentally validate our approach on various datasets and data settings, showcasing significantly reduced memorization and improved generation quality compared to natural baselines, in both the unconditional and text-conditional settings \footnote{We open-source our code: \url{https://github.com/kulinshah98/memorization_noisy_data}}. \item On the theory side, we adapt the theoretical framework of \cite{feldman2020does} for studying memorization to diffusion models.
-Based on that, we argue about the necessity of memorizing the training set in different noise scales indicating that memorization is only essential at the low-noise regime. \item We quantify the information leakage of our proposed algorithm in the high-noise regime showing significant benefits over the standard diffusion modeling objective. \end{itemize}
+Based on that, we argue about the necessity of memorizing the training set in different noise scales indicating that memorization is only essential at the low-noise regime. \end{itemize}

+{Concurrently with our work, there has been some theoretical progress on the question regarding the trade-offs between generation quality and memorization in diffusion models \cite{wu2025taking,chen2025interpolation}.
+The work of \cite{chen2025interpolation} studies how score smoothing in restricted theoretical settings can enable the denoising dynamics to produce distributions on the training data subspace without fully memorizing the training set.
+On the other side, \cite{wu2025taking} studies the connection between the way the score functions are learned and the dynamics of SGD for appropriate learning rates.
+In particular, they show that when the noise level is sufficiently small and the learning rate sufficiently larger than that, the learned score function cannot be arbitrarily close to the empirical optimal one (due to the instability of SGD).
+Both works are aligned with our empirical findings that memorization can, in general, be avoided in diffusion models.}